OpenHD/Documentation/software-setup/tx-power.md

 ### Armed/Disarmed TX Power Feature

 OpenHD allow the user to select a power index when the UAV is disarmed and automatically encrease the power when armed.
 To do this:
-1. Click on "OpenHD" and then "LINK/QUICK", depending on if you want to edit air or ground click on "edit" on either of the two
+1. Click on "OpenHD" and then "LINK/QUICK", depending on if you want to edit air or ground click on "edit" on either of the two.

 ![TX Power](.gitbook/assets/TXpower.png)